90-Day Marketing Plan

 1The Strategic ProblemMarket data →

 The restaurant is good.
-It is not undiscovered for lack of quality — Yelp reviewers call it "a slept-on gem," "Houston in a nutshell" (Venezuelan-Mediterranean fusion), and "a legit option."
+It is not undiscovered for lack of quality — Yelp reviewers call it "a slept-on gem," "the inner loop's best-kept Venezuelan secret," and "a legit option."

 With 6 tables, 9am–7pm hours, and no dinner service, dine-in revenue is structurally capped.
 The marketing answer is therefore not "more butts in seats" alone — it's a two-track plan: